whatyouhide/whatyouhide.github.io/content/posts/2019-04-14-connection-managers-with-gen_statem/index.md

 end
 ```

 If the connection is established successfully, we store the socket in the data and move to the `:connected` state.
 If there's an error connecting, we stay in the `:disconnected` state with the same data and fire the internal `:connect` event again.
 This means that we'll try to reconnect right away and might end up in a failed connection loop.
-We'll fix this later on by introducing backoffs.
+We'll fix this later on by introducing back-offs.

 Now that we're in the `:connected` state, let's handle the connection going down so that we'll have all the state *transitions*.
 Since our TCP socket is in active mode, we'll get a `{:tcp_closed, socket}` message when the connection goes down (let's ignore `{:tcp_error, socket, reason}` for now).